blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Fireball (4th)
 Casting Time: 1 action
 Range: 120 feet
-Components: V, S, M(A stick of red cinnamon and a vial of distilled alcohol)
 Duration: Instantaneous
 You extend your thumb in the air and aim your index finger at a point in range that you can see.
 A pea-sized mote of fire leaps from your fingertip and hits that point, erupting into a 15 foot radius sphere of flame.
 The flame travels around corners and sets objects on fire that are not held or worn.
 All creatures in the explosion must make a dexterity saving throw, taking 8d6 fire damage on a failure and half as much on a success.
 ```